May 11, 2020

 This kind of circular, flawed reasoning is also apparent in the way we think about work.
 We assume because we fit our jobs so well and because we spend so much time and energy on them then that means they are both meaningful and important and so worth the investment of even more time and effort.

 This mindset also explains why so many professions feel they are not given the respect and credit they deserve for the important job they do.
 Read any profession’s media and it won’t be long before you come across somebody telling you about their frustration that the world doesn’t take their profession more seriously and doesn’t understand just how important it is.
-You can try this with architecture, design, facilities management, HR, technology, marketing and whatever.
+You can try this with architecture, design, facilities management, HR, technology, marketing and other domains.
 It’s always the same story.